visheshkadian/Women-safety-app/README.md

 # Women-safety-app
-• this app can save your life in emergency situation
+• this app can save your life in emergency situation<br />
-• On click of a button it can immediately send a phone call and your current location to someone you can trust
+• On click of a button it can immediately send a phone call and your current location to someone you can trust<br />
-• Technology used are Android studio, Java
+• Technology used are Android studio, Java<br />

 Screenshots: